GIScience/vostok/README.md

+Please note: This repository has been migrated to https://github.com/3dgeo-heidelberg/vostok

 # VOSTOK - The Voxel Octree Solar Toolkit
 VOSTOK is a command-line tool to compute a detailed model of incoming solar radiation distribution on a patch of land, including structures like buildings and vegetation, represented by a 3D point cloud data set.
 "Vostok" is also the Russian word for "east" - the direction in which the sun rises.